TrifectaIII/MTG-Card-Reader-Web/README.md

 # MTG-Card-Reader-Web
 ## Site
-An early version of the site is currently hosted at [**mtg-cr.tk**](https://www.mtg-cr.tk)
+The site is currently hosted at [**mtg-cr.tk**](https://www.mtg-cr.tk)
 ## Info
 v2.0 of [MTG-Card-Reader](https://github.com/TrifectaIII/MTG-Card-Reader), built as a webpage.

-IN ACTIVE DEVELOPMENT.
 If you have any questions, complaints, suggestions, etc. feel free to contact me at maddenfong@gmail.com.

 ## Resources
 Project is currently using these tools: